igordall/EPFL_IKEA/README.md

 ### Advanced Modeling with BERT

-After initial experiments, we integrated the BERT model to enhance our prediction capabilities, focusing on its advanced contextual understanding of language.
+Progressing to more sophisticated models, we incorporated BERT, specifically its French variant Camembert, due to its advanced capabilities in understanding contextual nuances in language.

 ### Performance Metrics Overview